ngallegoar/azure-docs.es-es/articles/databox-online/azure-stack-edge-gpu-kubernetes-networking.md

 When an application or the end user would first use the IP address associated with the service of type load balancer to discover the service.
 Then it would use the label select `app = WS` to discover the pods associated with the application.
 The `kube-proxy` component would then distribute the traffic and ensure that it hits one of the web server application pods.
 If the web server app wanted to talk to the database app, then it would simply use the name of the service and using the name and the DNS server pod, resolve the name to an IP address.
 Again using labels and label selector, it would discover the pods associated with the database application.
 The `kube-proxy` would then distribute the traffic across each of the database app nodes.-->

-## <a name="kubernetes-networking-on-azure-stack-edge"></a>Redes de Kubernetes en Azure Stack Edge
+## <a name="kubernetes-networking-on-azure-stack-edge-pro"></a>Redes de Kubernetes en Azure Stack Edge Pro

-Calico, Metallb y Core DNS son todos los componentes que se instalan para las redes en Azure Stack Edge.
+Calico, Metallb y Core DNS son todos los componentes que se instalan para las redes en Azure Stack Edge Pro.

 - **Calico** asigna una dirección IP de un intervalo de direcciones IP privadas a cada pod, y configura las redes para estos pods de modo que pod en un nodo pueda comunicarse con el pod en otro nodo.
 - **Metallb** se ejecuta en un pod en el clúster y asigna la dirección IP a los servicios de tipo equilibrador de carga.
 Las direcciones IP del equilibrador de carga se eligen del intervalo IP del servicio, proporcionado a través de la interfaz de usuario local.